ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ##  Step 5- Load our Credentials

-In order to use the Foundation Models we require load the credentials of **IBM Cloud**.
+In order to use the Foundation Models we require loading the credentials of **IBM Cloud**.

 To get his, first you need to go to your **WatsonX** account.